haberdashPI/german_track/_research/plans.md

 - is it possible to train something across the conditions? (if not that makes a strong case that the features really are different)
 - can we train across subjects?

+## lower priority current steps

+- is there anything in the online analysis rate of increase that seems connected to differences in the behavioral data that merve saw?
+    (i.e. compare online regression coefficinet magnitude as a function of condition)
+-

 ## prior analysis config